How to see Turtles Nest and Hatch (in Mexico)

 Mazunte is on the spectacular Pacific Coast of Oaxaca, right next to Puerto Escondido.
 The Turtle Sanctuary in Mazunte allows small groups of guests to free baby turtles once they have paid to do the tour.
 The best time to see turtles is between July and January when Olive Ridley turtles arrive in large groups.

 Olive Ridley Turtles in Oaxaca

 The Oaxacan coast is famous for Olive Ridley (or Golfina) turtles which have a slightly different season to other turtles.
 The Olive Ridley nests at all times of the year, with peak nesting occurring between September and December.
 Young turtles will hatch about 45 days later.
 This famous Oaxacan coast can see huge groups of 1,000 or more (called “arribadas”) Olive Ridley turtles emerge to lay all at exactly the same time.

 Puerto Vallarta Turtle Season

-Puerto Vallarta has a number of participating hotels which care for the beaches that the eggs are laid on.
-Many Puerto Vallarta hotels provide guests with a unique opportunity to participate in the release of baby turtles, including
+Puerto Vallarta has a number of participating hotels that care for the beaches that the eggs are laid on.
+Many Puerto Vallarta hotels provide guests with a unique opportunity to participate in the release of baby turtles, including:

 - Rio Lagartos